Deep0123/JavaScript-Projects/README.md

 6. Project 6: Random Paragraph Generator - This project explains the concept of shuffling and arrays to string conversion.

+7. Project 7: Weather App - This project help to understand the more use of API.

+8. Project 8: To-do List - This project explains the DOM.

+9. Project 9: Password Generator - This project explains the random function in more details.

+10. Project 10: Image Slider - This project explains the trasition using JavaScript.

+11. Project 11: Movie Search App - This project explains the use of movie API and Search function.

 Please explore each project's folder to access the detailed documentation and code.

 ## Contributing